Shack (band): 1987–1996: Zilch, Waterpistol and hiatus

 The Head brothers soon re-emerged as Shack, signing to the Ghetto Recording Company, home of record producer Ian Broudie's solo project, The Lightning Seeds and British soul band Distant Cousins.
 Shack's first album Zilch was released in 1988, but was neither critically nor commercially successful.
 The album was later re-released on the Red Flag Recording Company label with three extra tracks in 2007.

 The follow-up, Waterpistol, was recorded in 1991 at London's Star Street Studio and Chapel Studios, Lincolnshire.
 Shortly after the recording of Waterpistol was complete, the Star Street studio burnt down and most of the tapes were destroyed.
 The only remaining DAT of the album was in the possession of producer Chris Allison.
 At the time, Allison was in Los Angeles, and when he returned, it transpired that he had left the copy in his hire car.
-It was only found weeks later after a frenzied search.
-However, by this point, Ghetto had folded so the record was without a distributor.
+It was found weeks later after a frenzied search.
+However, by this point, Ghetto had folded, so the record was without a distributor.
 Shack split, with Wilkinson joining fellow Liverpudlian John Power (formerly of The La's) to form the successful Britpop band Cast.
 The Head brothers accompanied Love for a few touring dates in 1992.

-Waterpistol was finally released in 1995 on the German independent record label, Marina.
+Waterpistol was finally released in 1995 on the German independent record label Marina.
 NME described Mick Head as "a lost genius and among the most gifted British songwriters of his generation".
 The album was later re-released with new artwork on the Red Flag Recording Company label in 2007.
 Michael Head went on to form Michael Head & The Strands with his brother John, which found them further critical acclaim with their record The Magical World of The Strands on its release in 1996.